Silkman House: History

 Aaron Burr Silkman constructed the home from trees and wood that originally stood on the property in 1840.
 As it is still the original structure with only minor renovations, it is considered one of the oldest buildings in the city of Scranton.

 Aaron Burr Silkman was descended from John Silkman who arrived from Germany in the 1700s.
 He would serve in the Revolutionary War.
 His son, Daniel, would marry Joanna Brundage.
 She was a descendant of John Winthrop, one of the founding members of the Massachusetts Bay Colony.
 Daniel's grandchildren, William and Mary, would be some of the first people to live in the Silkman House.
 Aaron Burr Silkman gave the house to them six years after its construction in 1849.
 In return Aaron received a farm in Taylor, Pennsylvania.
 He would live in Scranton for a time before dying in Vineland, New Jersey in 1895.

 William and Mary Silkman would raise their family, including a pet parrot, in the house.
 During renovations items such as hoop skirts, rawhide trunks, handmade barrels, hats, canning supplies, and other family items were discovered.
 Some of the items, such as an old stove, are still in the house today.
-The last Silkman to live in the household was Augusta Silkman who passed away in 1937.
+The last Silkman to live in the household was Augusta Silkman, who died in 1937.
 After her death, the property was sold by her heirs to a group of citizens to use the building as a library and cultural center.